Patients with reactive arthritis (ReA) may give a history of an antecedent genitourinary or dysenteric infection 1 to 4 weeks before onset.

 University of South Florida College of Medicine

-JDC is a co-author of several references cited in this monograph.
+JDC is on the speakers bureau for Abbvie and Amgen.
+JDC is a co-author of several references cited in this topic.

-Dr John D. Carter would like to gratefully acknowledge Dr Jason P. Guthrie, a previous contributor to this monograph.
+Dr John D. Carter would like to gratefully acknowledge Dr Jason P. Guthrie, a previous contributor to this topic.
 JPG declares that he has no competing interests.

 Professor of Rheumatology